Byari dialect

-Byari or Beary (ಬ್ಯಾರಿ/ml/) is a Dravidian language spoken by the Byaris who are part of the Muslim community in Tulu Nadu region of Coastal Karnataka and Northern Kerala (Dakshina Kannada, Udupi, and Kasargod districts).
+Byari or Beary (ബ്യാരി, ಬ್ಯಾರಿ /ml/) is a geographically isolated dialect of Malayalam spoken predominantly by the Byari Muslim community in the Tulu Nadu region of Karnataka, particularly in Dakshina Kannada and Udupi districts.
+It is also spoken in parts of coastal and western Karnataka outside Tulu Nadu, including central coastal Karnataka, western Malenadu, and Kodagu.
 The community is often recognized as Beary or Byari Muslims.
-Beary language is made of Tulu phonology and grammar with Malayalam idioms.
-Due to the trading role of the community, the language acquired loan words from other languages of Persian and Arabic sources.
+Beary dialect has some influences of Tulu phonology and grammar.
+Due to the trading role of the community, the dialect acquired loan words from other languages of Persian and Arabic sources..